-Aaron Swisher was born and raised in West Virginia - the son of a mailman and a bank teller.
+Aaron Swisher was born and raised in rural West Virginia - the son of a mailman and a bank teller.
 He grew up, like many of us, with the understanding that hard work, honesty, and personal responsibility were the building blocks of success.
 After high school, Aaron worked in residential construction and textile manufacturing, before realizing his desire to study economics.
 He moved to Boise in 1993 to attend Boise State University, where he graduated with degrees in economics and finance.

 After leaving BSU, Aaron worked at Micron Technology, where he quickly moved to the company’s treasury department to manage the corporation’s cash.
 It was during this time that he began to realize that America had an income disparity problem and the economy -- particularly the housing market -- lacked the foundation that was truly needed to support solid growth.
 Aaron's book, Resuscitating America: An Independent Voter’s Guide to Restoring the American Dream, puts forth a comprehensive economic plan for reviving the economy, balancing the budget, and solving America’s energy and environmental problems.